Strong Minds Western NSW

 Strong Minds is NOT a crisis service or a service for those in an acute phase of illness.

-Strong Minds Western NSW services are available in a variety of locations throughout Western NSW.
+Strong Minds services are available in towns throughout the Central, North, South and Far West of NSW.

 To access Strong Minds Western NSW, individuals will need to see their GP for a referral and to have a Mental Health Treatment Plan (MHTP) completed; GPs will then forward the referral and MHTP to the Marathon Health Centralised Intake Service.